List of Grishaverse characters

-The Grishaverse is a fictional shared universe of fantasy novels, short story collections, and a television adaptation created by American author Leigh Bardugo.
+The Grishaverse is a fictional shared universe of fantasy novels, short story collections, and a television adaptation created by Israeli–American author Leigh Bardugo.
 The universe consists of the nations of Ravka, Fjerda, Shu Han, Kerch, Novyi Zem, and the Wandering Isle, each of which adapts elements of language, culture, and tradition from countries of the real world (elements in turn drawn from different real time periods).
 The magic system of the universe is the 'small science,' an art practiced by magic-users called Grisha with the ability to manipulate matter at its fundamental level.
 As of 2021, there are nine novels in the Grishaverse: the Shadow and Bone trilogy, the Six of Crows duology, the King of Scars duology, and two short-story collections.

 Introduced in the Shadow and Bone trilogy

 Alina Starkov

 Alina Starkov is a Sun Summoner and Saint.
 Orphaned at a young age by the Border Wars, she joins the First Army as a cartographer.
 On an expedition into the Shadow Fold, a sea of darkness inhabited by the light-fearing volcra, she discovers her magical abilities, which she had subconsciously repressed.
 She trains at the Little Palace and grows to love her powers, and has a brief romance with the Darkling.
 Upon realising the Darkling is not who she thought he was, she goes on a mission to find Morozova's amplifiers and taps into merzost to give herself enough power to take on the Darkling and destroy the Fold.
 However, doing so comes with a cost, and she ultimately loses both the amplifiers and her power.
 Afterwards, her Sun Summoning powers are dispersed randomly throughout the Ravkan population, and Alina steps down as leader of the Grisha to marry Mal.
-Later, the pair own their Keramazin orphanage with their young companion Misha.
+Later, the pair own their Keramzin orphanage with their young companion Misha.

-She is the first-person narrator of the Shadow and Bone trilogy.
+She is the main character in both the book and show adaption and first-person narrator of the Shadow and Bone trilogy.
 She makes a cameo in Rule of Wolves.
-In the Netflix series, she is played by Jessie Mei Li.
+In the Netflix series, she is played by the lead actress Jessie Mei Li.